btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 We will build a VERY simple blog - just to show the concepts.
 Obviously, this app is way to simple to benefit from Modules.
 However, this keeps it simple enough show how it could be implemented.

+The code for this experiment can be found at: https://github.com/btihen/protected_rails_modules

-Just for fun we will use the newest Rails and Ruby versions.
+Just for fun we will use the newest Rails and Ruby versions, but these techniques should work on any version of Rails.

 ```
 # just for fun